 Regular employment work permits are for nonnationals looking to work in the country.
 In this circumstance, applicants need a job offer and employment letter to submit with their application.
 To qualify for the permit, the person must fall into a certain employment category.

-What You Need to Obtain a Belize Work Visa
+Requirements to Obtain Belize Work Visas

 As an international employer, you may choose to handle your employee’s work visa application process, but you’re not required to.
 Applicants will need: